Naomi Shemer: Early life

-In 1951, after a deferment of about 4 years, she enlisted in the Israeli Defense Forces, where she served as a pianist in The Nahal Singers, a secondary troupe to the Nahal Band.
+In 1951, after a deferment of about four years, she enlisted in the Israeli Defense Forces, where she served as a pianist in The Nahal Singers, a secondary troupe to the Nahal Band.

+Career

-Songwriting career
+Early career (1950s–early 1960s)

-After being released from the army, Shemer wrote songs for the theater.
+After completing her military service, Shemer began writing songs for the theater.
 She collaborated with composer Yochanan Zarai on the musical Peshita Al Ha-Kfar, for which she wrote lyrics under the pen name S. Carmel.
-Her well-known tunes from the musical include Tarnegol Ben-Gever, Rav Ha'Or VeHa'Tchelet, and Shir HaBar.
+Songs from the musical that later became well known include "Tarnegol Ben-Gever", "Rav Ha'Or VeHa'Tchelet", and "Shir HaBar".
 Following that, she wrote tunes for Ha'Ikar VeBat Ha'Ikar (The Farmer and the Farmer's Daughter) at the Ohel Theater.

 Chaim Topol invited Shemer to write songs for the newly-formed band Batzal Yarok.
-Her first song for the group, Mishirei Zener Noded (better known as Haderech Aruka Hi Varba), written in 1957, achieved great success and is considered her first hit.
-Her autobiographical song Noa was also included in the band's first revue.
-For the show Daber El Hakir, staged at the Sambation Theater in 1958, she wrote and composed the song Halayla Holech Ba'Sderot, which was performed in the show by Shimon Israeli.
+Her first song for the group, "Mishirei Zener Noded" (better known as "Haderech Aruka Hi Varba"), written in 1957, achieved wide popularity and is often described as her first hit.
+Her autobiographical song "Noa" was also included in the band's first revue.
+For the show Daber El Hakir, staged at the Sambation Theater in 1958, she wrote and composed the song "Halayla Holech Ba'Sderot", which was performed in the show by Shimon Israeli.

-Shemer wrote several successful songs for Israeli military ensembles including Chamsinim Ba-Mashlat, and Hakol Biglal Masmer (based on For Want of a Nail).
-During the same period, she wrote the lyrics for the Dudaim songs Kibui Orot and Shayeret Ha-Rokhvim under the pen name "Alifaz."
-Additionally, Shemer wrote Ir Levana, performed by the singer Loolik in a short film about Tel Aviv-Yafo.
+Shemer wrote several successful songs for Israeli military ensembles including "Chamsinim Ba-Mashlat", and "Hakol Biglal Masmer" (based on "For Want of a Nail").
+During the same period, she wrote the lyrics under the pen name "Alifaz" for the Dudaim songs "Kibui Orot" and "Shayeret Ha-Rokhvim".
+Additionally, Shemer wrote "Ir Levana", performed by the singer Loolik in a short film about Tel Aviv-Yafo.